-The use of artificial intelligence in the workplace is growing.
-92% of companies plan to increase their AI investments over the next three years, but only 1% of leaders believe their organizations are “AI mature.”
+Yet despite this upside, most organizations are struggling to move beyond experimentation.
+In fact, while 92% of companies expect to increase their AI investment, only 13% have scaled AI initiatives across their business, and a mere 1% consider themselves “AI mature”.
 This dissonance indicates the growing problem – business leaders must develop sustainable AI implementation and end-user adoption strategies.

 The long-term opportunity for GenAI is estimated to be $4.4 trillion in productivity gains for enterprise use cases.
-This potential can only be tapped by focusing on artificial intelligence to complement human productivity.
-Adapting company culture and preparing employees is vital as business leaders continue finding new ways to improve their businesses with AI.
+This potential can only be tapped by focusing on AI to complement human productivity.
+Adapting company culture and preparing employees is vital as business leaders find new ways to improve their businesses with AI.

 Why Do Organizations Need a People-First AI Strategy?